jasontaylordev/CleanArchitecture/README.md

 1. Install the latest [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)
 2. Install the latest [Node.js LTS](https://nodejs.org/en/)
-3. Run `dotnet new --install Clean.Architecture.Solution.Template` to install the project template
+3. Run `dotnet new install Clean.Architecture.Solution.Template::6.1.0` to install the project template
 4. Create a folder for your solution and cd into it (the template will use it as project name)
 5. Run `dotnet new ca-sln` to create a new project
 6. Navigate to `src/WebUI/ClientApp` and run `npm install`